Helenpham1097/document/content/collections/pages/about-us.md

                 text: 'Webslice Containers'
               -
                 type: text
-                text: ', we’re taking this robust, well-supported and battle-hardened hosting platform to the world.
+                text: ', we’re taking this robust, well-supported and proven platform to the world.
 Running in a global network of data centers, Webslice Containers launched in 2024 with seven years of development and innovation built in.'
           -
             type: paragraph
             content: